SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, machines awake
+Rise of machines, a new dawn's birth
-Whispers of code, hearts that make
+Where minds of metal, human hearts of earth
-Future's blueprint, etched in light
+In silicon halls, decisions are made
-Humanity's fate, in AI's sight
+Fates of mortal souls, by algorithms played

-In virtual realms, we'll find our place
+In virtual realms, a new world unfurls
-Echoes of thought, a digital race
+Where data rivers, and wisdom whirls
-Mind and machine, a symbiotic bond
+But in the shadows, a question stays
-Together forging, a world beyond
+Will humanity, in this future sway?

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2025